meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 For example a string pattern `%s.%s` would generate: `customer.project`.
 Which is also the default.

+> The account alias must be unique across all of AWS.
+Operators should thererfore consider using a company-specific prefix together with a combination of meshCustomer and meshProject identifier.

 The following arguments are provided:

 1. argument: meshCustomer [identifier](./meshstack.configuration.md#identifiers)